MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML IIIb - Perceptron.md

 ### Gradient descent (almost)

-In the case of perceptrons the objective is minimize the classification error, so to find the minimum of the training error function:
+In the case of perceptrons the ==objective is minimize the classification error==, so to ==find the minimum of the training error function==:

 ![](./static/ML/trainingerr1.png)

 ### Shortcoming of perceptrons

-Perceptrons are incapable of computing non linearly-separable functions.
-Sometihng more complex is needed.
+==Perceptrons are incapable of computing non linearly-separable functions==.
+Something more complex is needed.